4 Iterative and incremental workflow

 This chapter describes how to follow a specific, but very effective, workflow for managing and completing work in teams, especially knowledge work such as software development and research in general that we follow in the Seedcase Project.
 This chapter covers this workflow and how to generally use it.

-2.1 Iterative development in research settings
+4.1 Iterative and incremental development in research settings

 The way we’ve designed our work to follow a workflow that is inspired from some aspects of Agile Software Development and Scrum, especially this idea of time-boxed periods (“iterations”) of work that follow a specific pattern and process for incrementally building or improving a project or product.
 On their own, Agile or Scrum workflows don’t generally fit well in more academic and research environments.
 Certain Agile frameworks like Scrum often assume that: